• Style

 Sadly, the old Defender didn't meet emission or safety requirements and, while the diehards may have been unwilling to admit it, was not selling well its last few years.
 Change was needed and has been achieved: the new car is better than the old off-road and very refined on the road.

-The shortage of computer chips have caused long waits for those wanting the car.
+The shortage of computer chips initially caused long waits for those wanting the car.
 As one of the first owners of the new Defender, it's been interesting watching the types of owner who've been attracted to the car as it became more widely available.
 The numbers of heavily blinged Defenders that will never see mud or an off-road lane suggests that for some, this is a fashion vehicle.
-This type if ownership can't conceal the real potential of this car.
+This type of ownership can't conceal the real potential of this car.
 As one of the (I suspect) minority of owners who drive it as a real Defender, I love its robust practicality for use on poor country roads, off road, in floods, ice and snow and as a refined touring car, rather than as a pimped up toy.

 Our new Defender is a superb tourer: Scotland (top) and Cumbria (above)